Pet Adoptions and attachments increase during the pandemic

 How’s this for love?
 Nearly 70% of the study’s subjects said they’d be willing to spend any amount of money to give their pets life-saving treatment.

 And pet parents aren’t just willing to spend on life-saving care.
 They’re keeping up with recommended wellness visits and vaccinations, too.
 Money.com’s survey found that 75% of pet parents report visiting their vets at least once a year.

-The past decade’s steady increase in the number of pets who are covered by pet insurance is expected to continue, with analysts predicting double-digit growth in the pet insurance category this year.
+The past decade’s steady increase in the number of pets who are covered by dog insurance or cat insurance is expected to continue, with analysts predicting double-digit growth in the pet insurance category this year.

-The AKC estimates that the lifetime cost of owning a medium-size dog averages $15,000 (2).
+The AKC estimates that the lifetime cost of owning a medium-size dog averages $15,000.
 You’ll spend less if you raise a cat, but not as little as you might think.
 That’s because cats live longer than dogs.
-(Keep yours inside and he or she could well live to be 14 years or older!)
+(Keep yours inside and he or she could well live to be 14-years or older!)

 Veterinary care comprises the greatest percentage of pet-related expenses.

-The money.com poll shows that most pet parents see their vet as a trusted partner, and they will follow their recommended treatment advice.
+The Money.com poll shows that most pet parents see their vet as a trusted partner, and they will follow their recommended treatment advice.
 More pet parents are learning that, from allergy medicines to repairing broken bones to emergency care, pet insurance can make all kinds of veterinary care more affordable.
-You can learn more about SPOT Insurance coverage, compare policy options, and find a plan that suits your budget here.
+Learn more about Spot Insurance coverage, compare policy options, and find a plan that suits your budget.

 And You Thought You Couldn’t Love Your Pet More?